Derived equivalence for the simple flop of type $G_2^{\dagger}$ via tilting bundles: Introduction

 The above fact about the moduli space says, as an abstract variety, $X_+$ does not depend on the choice of Ottaviani bundles.
 Let $H_+^0 \subset X_+$ be the zero section, $\phi_+ \colon \wX := \Bl_{H_+^0} X_+ \to X_+$ the blowing-up of $X_+$ along $H_+^0$, and $E \subset \wX$ the exceptional divisor.
 By construction, $E \simeq \P_{H_+}(\mcG_+(1)) := \Proj \Sym^{\bullet}(\mcG_+(1))$.
 It is known that $E$ admits another $\P^2$-bundle structure $E \to H_-$, and the base $H_-$ is also isomorphic to $\Q^5$ (see Section~\ref{sect: roof}).
 Under this, $E$ is identified with the projectivization $\P_{H_-}(\mcG_-(1))$ of an Ottaviani bundle over $H_- \simeq \Q^5$.
 This geometry also yields another smooth blow-down $\phi_- \colon \wX \simeq \Bl_{H_-^0} X_- \to X_-$ with the same exceptional divisor $E$, where $X_- = \Tot_{H_-}(\mcG_-^{\vee}(-1))$ and $H_-^0 \subset X_-$ is the zero-section.
 Put $R := H^0(X_+, \mcO_{X_+}) \simeq H^0(X_-, \mcO_{X_-})$.
 Then two natural morphisms $f_{\pm} \colon X_{\pm} \to \Spec R$ are flopping contractions, and the birational map $X_+ \dashrightarrow X_-$ is the associated flop.
 This is an example of \textit{a simple flop}, i.e.~a flop connected by one smooth blow-up and one smooth blow-down.
 The following is the main theorem of this article.

 \begin{thm} There exists an exact equivalence of $R$-linear triangulated categories

-such that $R(f_+)_* \simeq R(f_-)_* \circ \Phi$. \end{thm}
+such that $R{f_+}_* \simeq R{f_-}_* \circ \Phi$. \end{thm}

 \begin{rem} Since $X_+$ and $X_-$ are isomorphic to each other as abstract varieties, the existence of a $\C$-linear equivalence $\Db(\coh X_+) \simeq \Db(\coh X_-)$ is obvious.
-Thus the question in this case is the existence of an equivalence that satisfies the compatibility with the flop, i.e.~the $R$-linear property and the commutativity $R(f_+)_* \simeq R(f_-)_* \circ \Phi$. \end{rem}
+Thus the question in this case is the existence of an equivalence that satisfies the compatibility with the flop, i.e.~the $R$-linear property and the commutativity $R{f_+}_* \simeq R{f_-}_* \circ \Phi$. \end{rem}

-The classification of simple flops is related to the classification of \textit{roofs}, i.e.~smooth projective varieties of Picard rank two with two different $\P^n$-bundle structures for some $n$.
+The classification of simple flops is related to the classification of \textit{roofs}, i.e.~Fano manifolds of Picard rank two and index $n+1$, admitting two different $\P^n$-bundle structures, for some $n$.
 A roof appears in the geometry of a simple flop as the exceptional divisor of the blow-ups.
 Roofs are partially classified in \cite{Kan22}, and most of them are rational homogeneous manifolds of Picard rank two with two projections to those of Picard rank one.
 The roof $E$ (with two projections $E \to H_{\pm}$) is the only known example of a roof such that $E$ is not a rational homogeneous manifold.
 The roof $E$ and the associated flop are called of type $G_2^{\dagger}$ in \cite{Kan22}.
 In this terminology, the flop $X_+ \dashrightarrow X_-$ this article studies is a local model of the \textit{simple flop of type $G_2^{\dagger}$}.
 The non-homogeneous property makes the simple flop of this type the most remarkable among all known simple flops.